iodigital-com/homebrew-opensearch-maintenance/README.md

     brew tap iodigital-com/opensearch-maintenance

-Install the `opensearch@1` formula:
+Install the `opensearch@2` formula:

+    brew install opensearch@2

+Note that this repository also contains the `opensearch@1` formula, which has been deprecated upstream as of 06-05-2025; see the [OpenSearch maintenance policy for details](https://opensearch.org/releases/#maintenance-policy).
+Although this formula should be avoided, it can still be installed as follows:

     brew install opensearch@1 --force

 The `--force` option is needed to force installation of the deprecated `gradle@6` package.

-Note that the `opensearch@1` formula has been deprecated upsream as of 06-05-2025; see the [OpenSearch maintenance policy for details](https://opensearch.org/releases/#maintenance-policy).

 ## Documentation